gorkemmeral/beautiful-jekyll/about-me.md

 ### Get in touch

 I enjoy sharing ideas about my interests.
 I can also help you with your growth strategy & data analytics projects.
-Please use the social media / contact icons at the buttom of the page to get in touch.
+Please use the social media / contact icons at the bottom of the page to get in touch.

 You can book a **free one hour consultancy** service with me to discuss your data, analytics, and growth strategy.